-- options.isatty (boolean) Should isatty(stdout) return true or false.
-Can only be set to true if a raw handler is provided (default false). - options.batched ((a: string) => void) A batched handler is called with a string whenever a newline character is written is written or stdout is flushed.
-In the former case, the received line will end with a newline, in the latter case it will not. - options.raw ((a: number) => void) A raw handler is called with the handler is called with a number for each byte of the output to stdout.
+- options.batched ((output: string) => void) A batched handler is called with a string whenever a newline character is written or stdout is flushed.
+In the former case, the received line will end with a newline, in the latter case it will not. - options.raw ((charCode: number) => void) A raw handler is called with the handler is called with a number for each byte of the output to stdout. - options.write ((buffer: Uint8Array) => number) A write handler is called with a buffer that contains the utf8 encoded binary data pyodide.toPy(obj, options)

-static pyodide.toPy(obj, options)